phiamo/MopaBootstrapBundle/Resources/doc/4-navbar-generation.md

 Generating a Navbars
 ====================

-# Navbar Extension
+# Navbar and Menus Extension

-We make use of KnpMenu and KnpMenuBundle in order to help in the generation of Bootstrap navbars.
+We make use of KnpMenu and KnpMenuBundle in order to help in the generation of Bootstrap Menus and navbars.
 We also provide a pass-through function for `knp_menu_render`, `mopa_bootstrap_menu` which sets some default options for the menus.

 To learn how to create menus with KnpMenuBundle, [please check their documentation